 Warm up with hearty home-style cuisine

 Swedish cuisine is famous for tasty meatballs, so don't leave Gothenburg without sampling some of the best.
 Head to Kungstorget, a leisurely walk from our Radisson Blu Scandinavia Hotel, Gothenburg, where they're served with creamy mashed potatoes and tart lingonberries.
-If you're craving something a little more rustic, Stearin - a quirky black-walled bar and restaurant lit by clusters of bare bulbs - dishes up hearty pork dishes like smoked pork ribs.
-Those on the go should stop at a 'korv kiosk' (hot dog stand) and order the whole and half special (two sausages in one bun topped with a generous helping of mashed potato).
+Those on the go should stop at a local 'korv kiosk' (hot dog stand) and order the whole and half special (two sausages in one bun topped with a generous helping of mashed potato).
 This hearty dish was invented in Gothenburg during the 1930s.

 Don’t forget to fika

 Fika is a Swedish term for a coffee break enjoyed with a sweet pastry, and no afternoon in Gothenburg would be complete without it.
-Stop by Cafe Husaren in the heart of the Haga district for a freshly ground cup of coffee and a cinnamon bun - they claim to have the largest (and most flavourful) in the world.
-You'll recognise the shop window immediately by the pile of enormous swirls.
-Anyone with an insatiable sweet tooth should head to Cafe Kanold for thick hot chocolate sprinkled with chilli flakes.
+Stop by Cafe Husaren in the heart of the Haga district for a freshly ground cup of coffee and a cinnamon bun - they claim to have the largest (and most flavorful) in the world.
+You'll recognize the shop window immediately by the pile of enormous swirls that are laid out before your eyes.
+Anyone with an insatiable sweet tooth should head to Cafe Kringlan for a decadently rich hot chocolate.
 This rich winter warmer pairs perfectly with a Gothenburg truffle, topped with flakes of sea salt - a tasty nod to the city's ocean-faring heritage.